michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Offline Editing

-We've seen the drawbacks of online publishing solutions, such as Google Docs.
-It turns out that providing an offline editor can significantly improve the user experience during editing and guarantee data security.
-Information will stay private until users synchronize their publication with a public web-server.
-Besides, authors can continue editing even if there's no internet connection.
+We've seen the drawbacks of fully web-based publishing solutions, such as high latency and data loss.
+It turned out that providing an offline editor can significantly improve the user experience during editing and guarantee data security.
+Importantly information will stay private until users synchronize their publication with a public web-server.
+Moreover, authors can continue editing even if there's no internet connection.

 ### Support for Collaboration

-Authoring a publication is an iterative process that may involve many authors.
-During that process users should be enabled to add markers and comments on certain text fragments.
-Markers should stay out of the user's way, and only be shown contextually (e.g. when the text cursor is matching the corresponding marker).
+Authoring a publication is an iterative process that may involve many authors that are able to simultaneously edit a single document.
+During that process users should be enabled to add markers and comments to certain text fragments.
+Markers and comments should stay out of the user's way, and only be shown contextually (e.g. when the text cursor is matching the corresponding marker).

 ### Operational Transformation

-Instead or in addition to storing the current state of the document, it advantageous to capture a sequence of operations that have been applied by the author.
-Instead of describing a document by its state (e.g. it has a section, followed by a paragraph) we describe it using a sequence of operations executed by the user (insert section, insert paragraph after section).
+Instead or in addition to storing the current state of the document, it advantageous to capture a sequence of operations that have been applied to the document.
+Instead of describing a document by its state (e.g. it has a section, followed by a paragraph) it can be described using a sequence of operations executed by the user (insert section, insert paragraph after section respectively).
 By doing so, the full evoluationary history of a document can be accessed and time travels are possible.
 Not only document content is versioned, also annotations and comments that stick on the content.
-Furthermore Operational Transformation is the basis for collaborative features.
+Furthermore Operational Transformation forms the basis for collaborative editing features.

 ### Extensibility